 B. The denial or revocation of a grazing permit by the issuing department’s director (or his or her designee) may be appealed by the applicant or permit holder to the city manager.
 The appeal must be filed in writing with the city clerk not later than the fifteenth day after the date notice of the director's decision is mailed to the applicant or permit holder.
 On receipt of an appeal, the city clerk shall set the matter for hearing occurring within fifteen days after receipt of the appeal.
 Notice of the hearing shall be mailed to the applicant or permit holder, at least three days before the hearing.
 On appeal, the city manager may hear and determine the matter as if it were an original application.
 The city manager shall issue a decision in writing within 20 calendar days from the date of the appeal hearing.
 The city manager's determination of the matter shall be final.

 5

+Appendix B

+Sample Grazing Contract

 APPENDIX C